tizilogic/krink/README.md

 This can be disabled by defining the macro `KR_NO_TLSF` to use the provided functions from `<stdlib.h>`.

+In addition it comes with a minimal allocation tracking API that is only enabled with DEBUG builds, which comes with additional overhead.
+This can be disabled by defining the macro `KR_NO_ALLOCATION_TRACKER` at compile time.

 ### Documentation

 A large part of the API of **krink** is documentented using Doxygen style comments and the